hiiamboris/red-wiki/[HOWTO]-SYSTEM-CODECS,-LOAD-AS-and-SAVE-AS.md

 * I suspect that the reason for the way it is currently implemented is to allow streaming encoders and decoders; but it would perhaps be better to have a simple common case where `load` and `save` do the work for you and have a flag to indicate if the codec supports streaming; you'd want to use ports for that anyway and not have the codecs deal with `file!` or `url!` directly

-# JSON Codec
+# JSON & CSV Codecs

-Here you can find the [JSON Codec](https://github.com/red/red/commit/cc74e4a5842014bcbe195d7a41f7f4c6d640dbeb) implementation as an example.
+Here you can find the [JSON Codec](https://github.com/red/red/commit/cc74e4a5842014bcbe195d7a41f7f4c6d640dbeb) and [CSV Codec](https://github.com/red/red/pull/3981/files) implementations as examples.